Author: Ally Condie

 I started reading Crossed in September.
 I borrowed an ARC from my friend Emily of Emily’s Reading Room until I bought my own copy when it was released.
 You’re probably thinking that I must have been bored out of my mind if it took me until yesterday to finish it.
 That’s not the case at all.
-This semester has been tough on me emotionally and physically, so I didn’t have as much time to read as I wanted and when I did, I didn’t feel like reading.
+This semester has been tough on me emotionally and physically, so I didn’t have as much time to read as I wanted.
 It was nowhere near Crossed‘s fault.

 Just like with Matched, I really enjoyed reading Crossed.
 The book didn’t feel like a middle book to me, which is a plus.
 I thought there was enough progression in the story and in the characters themselves to show that the story is heading in a good direction, even if to some it seemed the characters are right back where they started.
 I just hope everything is resolved the way I want it to be, but what reader doesn’t want that?

 I love Ally’s writing style.
 It’s so poetic, beautiful, descriptive, and concise.
 The descriptions of the setting were so vivid.
 I could actually imagine being in Southern Utah, Ally’s inspiration for the setting.
 And, even though her writing doesn’t lend to a fast-paced or action-packed story like other dystopian novels, I think her story is much more thought-provoking, which lends to more intriguing discussions and thoughts about oppressive governments.